lenderpanel

 Absolutely.
 We are happy to put you in touch with a Edmonton conveyancing firm who can help.

-An example of a Vesting Order and Purchase of freehold matter before the tribunal for a Edmonton property is Ground Floor Flat 4A Baronet Road in February 2010.
-Following a vesting order by Edmonton County Court on 23rd December 2008 (case number 8ED064) the Tribunal decided that the price that the Applicant for the freehold interest should pay is £8,689.00 This case related to 2 flats.
+An example of a Vesting Order and Purchase of freehold decision for a Edmonton residence is Ground Floor Flat 4A Baronet Road in February 2010.
+Following a vesting order by Edmonton County Court on 23rd December 2008 (case number 8ED064) the Tribunal decided that the price that the Applicant for the freehold interest should pay is £8,689.00 This case was in relation to 2 flats.
 The unexpired lease term was 80.01 years.

 Last updated